Philadelphia GREASE TRAP SERVICES

 15. What type of maintenance do grease traps require?

 Grease traps and interceptors require regular, consistent, and thorough maintenance.
 The regularity of this maintenance depends on the type of grease trap you have and how fast it fills.
 After installation, you may need to monitor your grease trap to determine how quickly it reaches the allowable limit.
-The City of Philadelphia also has standards regarding when grease trap pumping is performed, which are once levels reach 25%.
+The City of Philadelphia also has standards regarding when grease trap pumping should be performed, and that is once levels reach 25%, to avoid all possibility of an overflow.
 When you choose Philadelphia Grease Trap Services, you are guaranteed that everything we do is in line with local standards.

 16. What is the difference between HGI and GGI units?